bbc/editorial-search-galileo-babel/README.md

 Note: Make sure to change the name of the function in  ```setup.cfg```.

 #### Development ####
-After making changes to the lambda peform the  following operations in order:
+After making changes to the lambda peform the  following operations:
 1. "deploy.sh" This is used to put new code in to the bucket
 2. "update.sh" This is used to update the lambda to use the new code in the bucket